neelavarshad/vm-workshop/Labs/Lab3 - Generalize and Capture Image/Lab3.a - Generalize and Capture Windows Image/README.md

     At this point, your VM will process these commands and in a few minutes will close the application on its own.
 Please note that the VM should NOT be restarted once it is generalized.

 ## Capture the Image
-In this module we will capture an image from the Generalized VM and store it in a Compute Gallery.
+In this module, we will capture an image from the Generalized VM and store it in a Compute Gallery.
 We will also define Image definitions within the Compute Gallery for organization.

 1. Navigate to the VM on [Azure Portal](https://portal.azure.com) You will see that the VM has been stopped under VM Status
 1. Click on **Capture** from the options available on top